A Common Meditation for All Souls

 - Contemplation: expand your awareness from intention to gratitude.
 Remind yourself that the world is full of untapped wisdom and your life is full of unrealized potential.
 Note a couple of things for which you’re especially grateful.

-Sign up here to receive A Common Meditation for All Souls via email, please send us an email.
+To receive A Common Meditation for All Souls via email, please send us an email.

 All Souls is pleased to initiate "Wheel of Life," an opt-in, online program to let congregation members voluntarily communicate with each other about matters affecting their personal lives.
 Announcements such as births, deaths, hospitalizations, home recuperations, anniversaries, graduations, promotions, retirements, and relocations will be e-mailed to those who elect to receive them.
 These announcements will be sent out every Friday.

 If you are a member of All Souls and would like to sign up to receive weekly Wheel of Life announcements, email Rachel Rosenthal, Communications Director at Info@allsoulsnyc.org.
 Please include your first and last name in the email.

 To submit an announcement for Wheel of Life, email WheelOfLife@allsoulsnyc.org.

 Guidelines for submitting an announcement:

 - Please keep it brief – fewer than 50 words

 - Make it topical – this is a forum for sharing about personal life transitions.
 It should not be used to promote products or services or to seek material assistance.